Ishant-Vedak/Portfolio/Python_ML/Webscraping/README.md

 # Project Overview:

-This is a project I am going to use to find scholarships automatically, and then check what I need to do for applying to these scholarships.
-After that, it will apply to these scholarships for me once I have completed any required tasks.
+This project will automatically set up a reminder and a notion page for each scholarship that I manually find and favourite from a particular scholarship website, ScholarTree.com.
+The reminder will be a calendar event on Notion Calendar.

 ## Tools Used: